 NRA Sues San Francisco After Lawmakers Declare It A Terrorist Organization

 The National Rifle Association is suing the city and county of San Francisco and its Board of Supervisors over a unanimous vote to designate the NRA a domestic terrorist organization.
-The pro-gun group says the city is trying to discriminate against people "based on the viewpoint of their political speech."
+The pro-gun group says lawmakers are trying to discriminate against people "based on the viewpoint of their political speech."

 The NRA calls the terrorist designation a "frivolous insult" — but it adds that the lawmakers' actions also "pose a nonfrivolous constitutional threat."
 The group says San Francisco is violating U.S. laws that protect free speech and association.

-The city's terrorist-designation resolution is not yet official, as Mayor London Breed has not signed it.
-If she doesn't endorse the bill within 10 days of its Sept.
-3 passage, it will take effect without any other action.
+The terrorist-designation resolution is not yet official, as Mayor London Breed has not signed it.
+If she doesn't endorse the bill within 10 days of passage, it will take effect without any other action.
 But she could also veto the resolution.

 The NRA suit also warns against "reasonably expected chilling effects."

-Accusing the San Francisco board of using "McCarthyist elements" in an attempt to silence it and carry out a political vendetta, the NRA says the city's resolution "would chill a person of ordinary firmness from continuing to speak against gun control, or from associating... with the NRA."
+Accusing the San Francisco board of using "McCarthyist elements" in an attempt to silence it and carry out a political vendetta, the NRA says the resolution "would chill a person of ordinary firmness from continuing to speak against gun control, or from associating... with the NRA."

 The resolution accuses the NRA of using its money and influence "to promote gun ownership and incite gun owners to acts of violence," adding that the group "spreads propaganda that misinforms and aims to deceive the public about the dangers of gun violence."

 San Francisco's resolution, which lacks explicit enforcement tools, describes the U.S. as being "plagued by an epidemic of gun violence, including over 36,000 deaths, and 100,000 injuries each year."
-It also notes the mass shooting in July at the Gilroy Garlic festival south of San Francisco, in which a gunman killed three people, including two children.
+It also notes the mass shooting in July at the Gilroy Garlic Festival south of San Francisco, in which a gunman killed three people, including two children.

 The measure's sponsor, Supervisor Catherine Stefani, is a former prosecutor and a current gun violence prevention activist; she is a leader in the group Moms Demand Action for Gun Sense in America.
-When her resolution was approved last week, Stefani was quoted by member station KQED saying the NRA uses intimidation and threats to promote its agenda.
+When her resolution was approved last week, Stefani was quoted by member station KQED as saying the NRA uses intimidation and threats to promote its agenda.

 San Francisco's move against the NRA follows recent efforts in Los Angeles and New York state, where officials have sought to pressure businesses to cut ties with the group.
 In its lawsuit, the NRA notes, "Courts have sustained First Amendment claims in both Los Angeles and New York."